jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-11-17-gamestream-moonlight-on-retropie.md

 {% endraw %}
 {% endhighlight %}

-Put two lines in the file:
+* Put these two lines in the file:

 {% highlight bash %}
 {% raw %}